Hannesvaster/Chatbot-Demo/README.md

 # Chatbot-Demo
-Chatbot demo on a simple website
+An AI Chatbot demo on a simple website